-Pour the juice into the ice tray and put it in a freezer.
+First, pour matching pairs of juice into the ice tray and place it in a freezer for a few hours.

 Since I had frozen two of each type of the juice, you may also offer your child to match the two identical tasting ice cubes.
 But be swift as our ice lips were melting quickly.